About Mount Laurel Fire Department

 Our Legacy and Dedication

 The Mount Laurel Fire Department was established in 1953 with a mission to protect the residents of Mount Laurel Township.
-Over the decades, we have evolved from a small volunteer force to a robust combination of volunteer and career firefighters.
+Over the decades, we have evolved from a small volunteer force to a robust organization of firefighters.
 Our services include fire suppression, emergency medical services, fire prevention, and public education.
 We operate out of three strategically located fire stations to ensure rapid response times and comprehensive coverage for our community.

 Our Leadership